3D Cat Scans In Houston, TX

 Dental cone beam CT scans are relatively new technology.
 They produce 3D dental imaging using a rotating gantry attached to an X-ray source and detector.
 Using a cone-shaped source of ionizing radiation that is directed through the area being examined, dental cone beam CTs produce hundreds of planar projection images during a single rotation.
 These are then merged in the computer to create a 3D image of the face and jaw.

 In a regular CT, a fan-shaped beam is used, and the images taken are stacked to create the 3D image.
 CT scans provide full diagnostic information and are particularly helpful for evaluating soft tissue structures such as muscles, lymph nodes, glands, and nerves.
 But conventional CT scans also have higher radiation exposure compared to a dental cone beam CT.
-Conventional CT scanners area also larger and more difficult to use.
+Conventional CT scanners are also larger and more difficult to use.